ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 ![VPC routing with NSX gateways](../../images/vcf-vpc-v2-overlay-routing.svg "VPC routing with NSX gateways"){: caption="Figure 1.
 VPC routing with NSX gateways" caption-side="bottom"}

-The {{site.data.keyword.cloud}} for VMware Cloud Foundation automation deploys these routes based on customer-given variables.
+The {{site.data.keyword.vcf-vpc}} automation deploys these routes based on customer-given variables.
 This topic explains the core principles for these routing configurations done both in VPC and in NSX Tier-0 and Tier-1 gateways.

 In the consolidated deployment, you have only one edge cluster and one Tier-0 gateway.
 In the standard deployment, you have two edge clusters and two Tier-0 gateways.
 The Tier-0 gateways follow the same principles presented.
 {: note}